yashk2000/Dart/README.md

 String toString() => 'Bicycle: $var2 kmph $var1 $var3'
 ```
 You can find the entire program which demonstrates these concepts [here](https://github.com/yashk2000/Dart/blob/master/Bicycle.dart)

+## Read only Variables, Getters and Setters in dart

+You can make a variable read only in Dart by adding an underscore before a variable.
+[Here]() is a basic program which will explin getter.